High blood pressure overview

 When the heart pumps, it produces pressure inside the arteries and moves the blood forward.
 This is called systolic pressure.
 Then the heart relaxes as it fills again and the pressure in your arteries falls.
 This is called diastolic pressure.

 Blood pressure readings are given as 2 numbers – systolic pressure over diastolic pressure.
 The pressure is measured in millimetres of mercury (mmHg).

 As a general guide,

-- normal blood pressure is considered to be less than 120 mmHg (systolic pressure) over 80 mmHg (diastolic pressure) — written as 120/80; and
+- optimal blood pressure is considered to be less than 120 mmHg (systolic pressure) over 80 mmHg (diastolic pressure) — written as 120/80;

 What is high blood pressure?

 High blood pressure, or hypertension, means that the systolic or diastolic pressure or both are above the normal range.
-A reading above 140/90 mmHg is usually considered to be ‘hypertension’, though hypertension is further divided up by doctors into mild, moderate or severe depending on the blood pressure reading.
-The divisions are as follows.
+A reading above 140/90 mmHg is usually considered to be ‘hypertension’, although hypertension is further divided up by doctors into mild, moderate or severe depending on the blood pressure reading.

-Your doctor will also want to check your pressure on more than one occasion before deciding whether you have high blood pressure or not.
+Your doctor will also want to check your blood pressure on more than one occasion before deciding whether you have high blood pressure or not.
 They may ask you to check your blood pressure at home or wear a 24-hour blood pressure monitoring device.
-Blood pressure machines can be purchased or hired from some pharmacies.
+Home blood pressure machines can be purchased or hired from some pharmacies.

 It is important to remember that our blood pressure rises at certain times, and that is not necessarily a bad thing.
 During exercise, for example, the pulse rate and blood pressure increase in order to carry extra blood and oxygen to the muscles.
 When you finish exercising, the blood pressure returns to normal.